Amicus Briefs

 NACDL files amicus briefs in federal and state courts across the nation in those cases that present issues of importance to criminal defendants, criminal defense lawyers, and/or the criminal legal system as a whole.
 NACDL is one of the most successful of the frequent amicus contributors to the nation’s state and federal courts, in part because NACDL draws upon the collected expertise of the nation’s criminal defense bar.

 NACDL’s Amicus Program is managed by the Association’s Amicus Curiae Committee, which has been an important representative of NACDL—in the courts, in the media, and among other sectors of the legal community.
-In this section of the website, you will find digests and links to nearly 20 years of NACDL amicus briefs.
+In this section of the website, you will find digests and links to more than 20 years of NACDL amicus briefs.

 This mission statement and the accompanying protocols linked below were adopted by NACDL's Board of Directors on July 26, 2015.
 If you have any questions concerning the procedure by which to submit a request for amicus support in your case, counsel for the party or parties may contact: